anandpanda3/Blog_Application_Assignment/README.md

 1. Go to the homepage and click on the **Latest**, **Top**, or **Trending** tabs
 2. Browse through the blog posts and click on them to read them

-## Contribution

-This project is open for contributions.
-If you want to contribute to this project, please follow these guidelines:

-- Fork this repository and create a new branch for your feature or bug fix.
-- Write clear and descriptive commit messages and pull request titles.
-- Follow the code style and conventions of the project.
-- Commit and push your changes to GitHub
-- Test your code before submitting a pull request.
-- Respect the code of conduct and be kind to other contributors.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-If you have any questions or feedback about this project, feel free to contact me at [tehseen.type@gmail.com](mailto:tehseen.type@gmail.com).
+If you have any questions or feedback about this project, feel free to contact me at [anandpandacs@gmail.com](mailto:anandpandacs@gmail.com).

+# This is the submission to the perosnal blog platform development task given by Attack Capital.
+I am thankful for shortlisting me for this round and hope to work with them in the future.